sebkraemer/FinTsUml/README.md

 There are plans to extend the functionality to make it even more useful:
 - support for the banking kernel's trace files, not only SMPC logs
-- watch file(s) or even folders automatic updates
+- watch file(s) or folders for automatic updates
 - improved deployment, several ideas come to mind

 # Development

 Developed in MacOS with python 3.8.
-For dependencies, see `see requirements.txt`.
+For dependencies, see `requirements.txt`.

-## TODOs
+## Ideas and TODOs

 The following is a loose list of ideas with no guarantee anywith will ever be actually implemented: